 As always our night ended with booze, a lot of bad signing and table top dancing!

-The next day we left on the bus, with a rolex for breakfast, to the other NRE site – Backpackers.
+The next day I managed to sleep through my alarm but Laura saved me with enough time to run and catch the bus (what would I do without her)!
+After a rolex for breakfast, we arrived at the other NRE site – Backpackers.
 After suiting up, we heading for the more advanced Grade 4 and 5 rapids.
 But then the nerves started to kick in.
 They got even worst when we practised the tandem kayak roll, a safety procedure you must do if the kayak goes underwater.
 You bend forward, hold the kayak and your breath, waiting for your guide to flip you both back up.
 Difficult but these guys are STRONG and build like Arnold Schwarzenegger, so it wasn’t anything strenuous for them.
 However its a scary situation so I started to freak out even more, to the point of wanting to give up.

 But my guide Hassan was brilliant and with some tough love of ‘You’ll be fine’ we were off!
 Did first waterfall/rapid and it was awesome!
 I felt better the more rapids we did and thoroughly enjoyed the whole day.
 We relaxed in the pools of water inbetween rapids whilst the crew were constantly making us laugh.
 Now I can officially say that I have ridden the Nile rapids and didn’t fall (little bit proud).